Edible plant · fruiting

 Care notes

-A unique aquatic crop grown in still or slow-moving water, potentially integrable with aquaponics systems.
+A unique aquatic crop grown in still or slow-moving water, potentially integrable with aquaponics.
 The plant grows in water 30150 cm deep, with leaves floating on the surface and roots anchored in bottom substrate or hanging freely.
-Temperature: 2030°C (warm-season).
-Full sun (DLI 16-25 mol/m2/day).
-Propagation: plant the horned seed cases in containers of muddy substrate submerged in the growing water.
-The plant spreads by runners across the water surface.
-Harvest the nut-bearing fruits in autumn when the horned cases are firm and dark.
-Boil the nuts for 30-45 minutes to cook the starchy interior (raw water caltrop may carry parasites, particularly the liver fluke Fasciolopsis buski, in areas where the parasite is endemic; always cook thoroughly).
-For aquaponics, water caltrop could be grown in fish tanks or connected ponds, but the invasive potential of T. natans means it should never be grown in areas where it could escape into natural waterways.
-Check local regulations.
+Temperature: 1830°C (warm-season).
+Full sun (DLI 18-25 mol/m2/day).
+Propagate by planting the horned seed cases in containers of muddy substrate submerged in the growing water; the plant spreads by runners across the surface.
+Harvest the nut-bearing fruits in autumn when the horned cases are firm and dark, and boil the nuts for 30-45 minutes to cook the starchy interior, since raw water caltrop can carry the intestinal fluke Fasciolopsis buski in areas where the parasite is endemic, so always cook thoroughly.
+For aquaponics it could be grown in fish tanks or connected ponds, but Trapa natans is highly invasive and should never be grown where it could escape into natural waterways; check local regulations, as it is prohibited in many jurisdictions.

 Legality